Gauge Invariance for Classical Massless Particles with Spin: Transitive Group Actions of the Poincaré Group

 \subsection{Kinematics}

 We start by laying out a formulation of the kinematics of a system that we will eventually identify as a classical relativistic particle.

-Given a classical system described by a manifestly covariant Lagrangian formulation, we say that its phase space provides a transitive or ``irreducible'' group action of the Poincaré group if we can reach every state $\left(q,p\right)$ in the system's phase space by starting from an arbitrary choice of reference state $\left(q_{\refvalue},p_{\refvalue}\right)$ and acting with an appropriate Poincaré transformation $\left(a,\Lambda\right)\in\mathbb{R}^{1,3}\rtimes O\left(1,3\right)$, where $a^{\mu}$ is a four-vector that parametrizes translations in spacetime and $\tud{\Lambda}{\mu}{\nu}$ is a Lorentz-transformation matrix.
+Given a classical system described by a manifestly covariant Lagrangian formulation, we say that its phase space provides a transitive or ``irreducible'' group action of the Poincaré group (or serves as a homogeneous space for the Poincaré group) if we can reach every state $\parens{q,p}$ in the system's phase space by starting from an arbitrary choice of reference state $\parens{q_{\refvalue},p_{\refvalue}}$ and acting with an appropriate Poincaré transformation $\parens{a,\Lambda}\in\mathbb{R}^{1,3}\rtimes O\parens{1,3}$, where $a=\parens{a^{t},a^{x},a^{y},a^{z}}$ is a four-vector that parametrizes translations in spacetime and $\Lambda$ is a Lorentz-transformation matrix.
 The Poincaré group singles out systems whose phase spaces consist of spacetime coordinates

 and corresponding canonical four-momentum components